Whoever controls the record

 Encrypted on your device

-The plaintext — the actual words — never leaves your machine.
+The plaintext never leaves your machine.
 We store a locked box whose combination we were never given.

 04